Higher and foundation tiers

 In fact any reactive metal will react with the halogens to form salts called metal halides.
 The salts formed from these

 reactions are all ionic compounds.
-The metal atoms lose electrons and are oxidised to form positive metal ions.
+The metal atoms lose electrons and are oxidised in these reactions to form positively charged metal ions.
 The halogens

 always gain electrons; that is they are reduced to form negatively charged halide ions.